Regulate and Minimize Unwanted Symptoms with your Ovulation and Menstrual Cycle

-The best way to determine if one has an ovulatory dysfunction is to daily chart cervical mucous using an FABM, and FEMM (Fertility Education and Medical Management) utilizes this method in a simple APP to assess for ovulation.
+The best way to determine if one has an ovulatory dysfunction is to daily chart cervical mucous using a FABM, and FEMM (Fertility Education and Medical Management) utilizes this method in a simple APP to assess for ovulation.
 Other commonly used methods are the Billings Ovulation Method and the Creighton Model.
-In depth lab tests are also necessary to determine the root cause of the ovulatory dysfunction.
+In-depth lab tests are also necessary to determine the root cause of ovulatory dysfunction.

 Depending on your situation, your treatment may consist of diet, exercise, and lifestyle changes as well as medical support.
 Recovering a healthy hormonal function is possible.

 Anovulation is the lack of ovulation during a menstrual cycle.
 During ovulation, an ovary releases an egg (oocyte).
 It’s not uncommon for a woman to experience anovulation occasionally, but if it occurs over some time, it can cause infertility.